Clery Act Information

 - Located under the Emergency & Safety Information icon and can be viewed at the Public Safety office.

-- Provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.
+- Provide emergency notification to students and campus employees about an immediate threat to students and campus employees.

 - Ensure certain basic rights for victims of sexual assault, dating violence, domestic violence, and stalking.